tellurianinteractive/LocoNetMonitor/README.md

 A few weeks before the meeting opens, other participants will have the option to reserve loco adresses.
 Of course, the application will guarantee that an adress can only be reserved by one person.

-**This solution combines makes it possible to use both address reservation schemes in a safe way.**
+**This solution combines both address reservation schemes and makes it possible to use them a safe way.**